 Strategies used in FAM include:

-- Cervical mucus: recognizing how change in vaginal discharge indicates each stage of the cycle
+- Cervical mucus: recognizing how changes in vaginal discharge indicate each stage of the cycle

 - Temperature method: using basal body temperature (BBT) to indicate when ovulation is occurring